ncatlab/nlab-content/pages/2164.md

 <img src="http://ncatlab.org/nlab/files/3simplex_facemaps.jpg" width = "550"/>.

-Now oberserve that under the dual [[Dold-Kan correspondence]] the _normalized cochain complex_ of this cosimplicial algebra is, up to isomorphism, the complex that in degree $k$ has the joint [[kernel]] of the co-degeneracy maps.
+Now observe that under the dual [[Dold-Kan correspondence]] the _normalized cochain complex_ of this cosimplicial algebra is, up to isomorphism, the complex that in degree $k$ has the joint [[kernel]] of the co-degeneracy maps.
 But by the above remarks, this joint kernel is precisely

 $$